adtimokhin/adtimokhin-website/README.md

 > What?

-This webiste is not a masterpiece.
+This webiste is a masterpiece.
 It will never end up in Madame Tussauds or in Louvre.
 Those places don't disserve that beauty.

 I made the website myself using the time that I had.
 I am happy with the result :)